mhaid/rc-car_autonomous/README.md

 ##### 4c Resize images

-Move all your pictures into the 'images'-directory located in in 'object_detection'.
+Move all your pictures into the 'images'-directory located in in 'object_detection\training_input'.
 Now run the "resize.py".script:
 ```
-(rc-car) C:\rc-car\computer\models\research\object_detection\images>python resize.py
+(rc-car) C:\rc-car\computer\models\research\object_detection\training_input\images>python resize.py
 ```
 After the script finished, you should see a change in width, height and size of the files.
 Complete this step by moving 20% of the images into the test folder.
 It's best to choose those randomly, because the object classifier should learn to recognize the images across multiple backgrounds and positions of the signs.
+Move the other 80% into the train directory.

 ##### 4d Label images